SaimonL/CustomLogger/README.md

 #### Log warning

-    CustomLogger.warning 'This is an warning message'
+    CustomLogger.warning 'This is a warning message'
-    CustomLogger.warning = 'This is an warning message' CustomLogger.warning 'This is an warning message', 'Warning Title'
+    CustomLogger.warning = 'This is a warning message' CustomLogger.warning 'This is a warning message', 'Warning Title'

 ![Warning Screenshot](https://raw.githubusercontent.com/SaimonL/repo-assets/master/customlogger/warning.png)

 #### Log debug

-    CustomLogger.debug 'This is an debug message'
+    CustomLogger.debug 'This is a debug message'
-    CustomLogger.debug = 'This is an debug message' CustomLogger.debug 'This is an debug message', 'Debug Title'
+    CustomLogger.debug = 'This is a debug message' CustomLogger.debug 'This is a debug message', 'Debug Title'

 ![Debug Screenshot](https://raw.githubusercontent.com/SaimonL/repo-assets/master/customlogger/debug.png)